gu-fan/riv.vim/README.rst

     Manage documents easier. (with project and file link) Even make your life simpler. (with Todo and Diary.)

-You may say it's not so good as described, but I will try :P
+Not so good as describing?
+I will try. :P

 Features
 --------